socallinuxexpo/scale-dns/README.md

-DNS for socallinuxexpo.{org,net,com}
+DNS
 ===

-This repo is intended to serve as the canonical source of truth for SCALE DNS records during the transition to a hosted DNS service.
+This repo is intended to serve as the canonical source of truth for DNS records during the transition to a hosted DNS service.

 Currently, SCALE has these domains with identical records:

 * `socallinuxexpo.org`
 * `socallinuxexpo.net`
 * `socallinuxexpo.com`

+While, LinuxFests has these domains with identical records:

+* `linuxfests.org`
+* `linuxfests.net`
+* `linuxfests.com`

 At some point in the relatively near future (timescale of months), it would be worthwhile to have a technical discussion to determine if duplicate records